OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-builder/build.md

 After entering the container, you can execute `shell` commands, such as `gdb`, `strace`, etc.

-For more debugging information of linyaps application `debug` version, please refer to: [Debug App](../debug/debug.md).
+For more debugging information about linyaps application `debug` version, please refer to: [Debug App](../debug/debug.md).